-The current remuneration policy of a.s.r. applies from 1 January 2020.
+The current remuneration policy of a.s.r. is applicable as of 1 January 2020.

-The organisational perspective: in line with how a.s.r. presents itself as a company.
+The organisational perspective: how a.s.r. presents itself as a company;

-The stakeholders’ perspective: taking account of the views on remuneration of different stakeholder groups: customers, shareholders, employees and society.
+The stakeholders’ perspective: taking into account the views on remuneration of different stakeholder groups: customers, shareholders, employees and society.

-It is a.s.r.’s view that society may expect it to be an efficient insurer which handles the funds entrusted to it and the environment in which it operates, in a responsible way.
-With respect to the remuneration of the EB, society may expect this to be appropriate to a.s.r.’s character, and that the remuneration policy and the level of the remuneration of directors can be explained in accordance with that perspective.
+It is a.s.r.’s view that society may expect it to be a valuable insurer which handles the funds entrusted to it and the environment in which it operates in a responsible way.
+With respect to the remuneration of the EB, society may expect this to be in line with a.s.r.’s profile, and that both the remuneration policy and the level of executive remuneration are reasonable from that perspective.

-For this reason, a.s.r. has a fixed salary only and no variable remuneration scheme. a.s.r. is of the opinion that such a scheme is not in line with the company’s culture.
-The sentiment in society with respect to variable remuneration in the financial sector is also relevant in this respect.
+In line with this perspective, a.s.r. has a fixed salary only and no variable remuneration scheme. a.s.r. is of the opinion that such a scheme is not in line with the company’s culture.
+The opinion of society towards variable remuneration in the financial sector is also relevant in this respect.

-All a.s.r. employees have job-weighted salaries based on a classification of salary scales that they progress through in stages.
-The remuneration of the EB members is also fixed on the basis of a classification of salary scales.
-This creates a link with the salary scales for the other employees.
-The EB and other employees are covered by a salary scale ranging from 70% to 100%.
-For both groups, this maximum is just below the median of the adjusted reference group.
+All a.s.r. employees have job-weighted salaries within defined salary scales that they progress through over time.
+The remuneration of EB members is determined by the various roles within the EB and fall within certain salary scales.
+The link between roles and salary scales is consistent throughout the organisation.
+For all employees including the EB, the maximum of a salary scale is just below the median of the reference group.

 In principle, EB members progress through the salary scales in the same way as employees.
-For employees, an annual growth of 3% of the max of the scale is applied (provided there is room in the scale).
-For EB members, the SB has the option of slightly adjusting this growth path up or down (increase of 0% to 6%).
-The a.s.r.’s performance and the principles of the remuneration policy.
+For employees, an annual growth of 3% of the max of the scale is applied (provided there is upward room in the scale).
+For EB members, the SB has the mandate to slightly adjust this growth path upwards or downwards (growth of 0% to 6%), taking into account a.s.r.’s performance and the principles of the remuneration policy.
 The SB accounts for this in the annual remuneration report.

-a.s.r. pays its employees a market-compliant salary.
-Market compliance is determined against a reference group, and the current competitive labour market is taken into account as well.
-The reference group for the EB consists of Dutch organisations only, many of which have a social nature, distinguished according to comparable Dutch-listed companies and Dutch financial institutions including insurers.
-To be included in the reference group, the listed companies must meet at least two of the three criteria set with respect to similar sized companies for inclusion in the reference group.
-These criteria are: turnover, market capitalisation and employee complement¹. a.s.r. lies around the middle of this reference group.
-In addition, all remuneration data of the organisations in the reference group must be published individually.
-The median is established using a conversion factor of 0.5 of the ‘at target’ variable to the fixed salary for the companies in the reference group which have a variable remuneration component.
+a.s.r. pays its employees a salary in line with the market.
+Market conformity is tested against a reference group, and the current competitive labour market is taken into account as well.
+The reference group for the EB consists of Dutch organisations only, many of which have a social profile, including listed companies and Dutch financial institutions including insurers.
+To be included in the reference group, the listed companies must meet at least two of three criteria for comparable size with a.s.r.
+These criteria are: turnover, market capitalisation and number of employees.
+In addition, all remuneration data of companies in the reference group must be published individually.
+For companies in the reference group that have a variable remuneration component, the median is established using a conversion factor of 0.5 of the ‘at target’ variable to the fixed salary.

-The structure of the remuneration policy has been tested against the views of shareholders, customers, employees and society.
-A proposal to change the remuneration policy will be discussed with various stakeholders.
-The remuneration policy will take into account the views and interests of these various stakeholder groups as far as possible.
+The structure of the remuneration policy was reviewed against the views of shareholders, customers, employees and society.
+The views and interests of these different stakeholder groups are taken into account as much as possible.

-The Remuneration Committee tests the principles of the remuneration policy (at least) once every four years against the four perspectives.
-The remuneration policy will be put to the vote (at least) once every four years at the General Meeting of Shareholders.
-The market comparison (remuneration benchmark) is carried out once every two years by an external consultancy firm.
+The Remuneration Committee reviews the principles of the remuneration policy against the four perspectives (at least) once every four years.
+The remuneration policy is submitted for a vote (at least) once every four years at a General Meeting of Shareholders.
+The market comparison (remuneration benchmark) is carried out once every two years by an external and independent consultancy firm.

-Customer: targets to improve the service of a.s.r. and retain its customers over a long(er) period.
-This target is measured on the development of both the NPS and the scores of the yearly reputation survey.
-Also the expansion with additional services (for instance a.s.r.
-Vitality) and further digitisation in the interest of the customer.
+Customer: targets to improve a.s.r.’s service and to retain its customers over a long(er) period.
+This target is measured by tracking the development of both the NPS and the scores of the annual reputation survey.
+Other targets include expansion of financial services, further digitisation in the interest of the customer, and sustainable reputation.

 Society: further expansion of the positioning of a.s.r. as a long-term value-creating insurer and socially aware financial institution.
 This is measured by different ratings and benchmarks.

-These targets are complemented by specific strategic priorities for each board member, such as the preparations for the implementation of IFRS 17 and IFRS 9, and the details of the digitisation roadmap.
-The targets are periodically discussed during the various evaluation meetings between the SB and (the members of) the EB.
-After assessing the financial and non-financial targets of a.s.r. and the performance of the EB, all in light of the perspectives of the remuneration policy, the SB has the scope to adjust the growth path of the EB members within their salary scale.
-Each year, the SB determines a growth rate of between 0% and 6%.
+These targets are complemented by specific strategic priorities for each EB member, such as the implementation of IFRS 17 and IFRS 9, and the details of the digitisation roadmap.
+Targets are discussed periodically during various evaluation meetings between the SB and (members of) the EB.
+After assessing the financial and non-financial targets of a.s.r. and the performance of the EB, all in relation to the perspectives of the remuneration policy, the SB may adjust the growth path of EB members within their salary scale from 0% to 6%.
 The SB accounts for this in the annual remuneration report.

-The members of the EB work on the basis of a contract for services for an indefinite period of time.
-These contracts legally expire as soon as the parties cease to be members of the EB.
-The contracts can also be terminated (prematurely).
-In such cases, a.s.r. will observe a notice period of six months.
-A notice period of three months applies to the members of the EB.
-The contracts for services also contain a provision for dismissal due to a change of control.
+EB members work on the basis of an indefinite contract for services.
+These contracts legally expire as soon as a party ceases to be a member of the EB.
+The contracts can also be terminated with a notice period of six months for a.s.r. and a notice period of three months for EB members.
+The contracts also contain a provision for dismissal due to a change of control.

-Severance pay is not awarded in the event of failure on the part of the company.
+Severance pay is not awarded in the event of the company’s failure.

-a.s.r. is transparent concerning the remuneration of the EB.
-Not only in terms of actual amounts, but also in accordance with Dutch law and the Dutch Corporate Governance Code as compared with the average of the remuneration of all employees of a.s.r.
-As laid down in the remuneration policy of a.s.r., the ratio between the remuneration of the CEO and the average of the remuneration of the employees at a.s.r. will at all times be less than 20.
-The current pay-ratio is 11.03.
+a.s.r. is transparent concerning the remuneration of the EB, not only in terms of actual amounts, but also in accordance with Dutch law and the Dutch Corporate Governance Code as compared with the average remuneration of all employees of a.s.r.
+As laid down in the remuneration policy, the ratio between the remuneration of the CEO and the average remuneration of the employees at a.s.r. should at all times be less than 20.
+The current average pay ratio is 11.5.
 The SB feels that this pay ratio is reasonable.
-When the actual remuneration of the EB is compared to the remuneration of other executive directors of comparable companies it is among the lowest.
+Compared to the remuneration of other executive directors of comparable companies, this pay ratio is among the lowest.

 |Average annual total compensation for all|